Hugo Future Imperfect Slim

 Iowa State University, Ames, Iowa

-Dissertation: Energy stable numerical methods for interface resolved simulations of two-phase flows using Cahn-Hilliard Navier-Stokes equations.
+Dissertation: Energy-stable numerical methods for interface-resolved simulations of two-phase flows using the Cahn-Hilliard Navier-Stokes equations

 Graduate advisors: Prof. Baskar Ganapathysubramanian and Prof. James Rossmanith